 David looked at another option: selling a training course on Udemy.
 He launched his course back in March 2015.
-But apparently, that also didn’t give him the passive income he was hoping.
-At the time that he gave his talk at the 2016 FinCon, he had only earned a surprising total of $290.
+But apparently, that also didn’t give him the passive income he was hoping to generate.
+At the time that he gave his talk at the 2016 FinCon, he only earned a surprising total of $290.

-After he had started podcasting and experiencing the disappointment with his first two passive income options, he decided to launch a membership site.
-Only this time, he decided that he was going to be charging people who want to sign up and become a member.
+After the first two options failed, he decided to launch a membership site.
+Only this time, he decided he was going to be charging people who want to sign up and become a member.

-David used his podcast as a tool to invite his listeners to head over to his membership site and to sign up.
-Not long after, his membership website has grown to over 600 members, many of them were listeners of his podcast episode.
+David used his podcast as a tool to invite his listeners to head over to his membership site and sign up.
+Not long after, his membership website has grown to over 600 members, many of whom were listeners of his podcast.

 Money for the Rest of Us Hub now generates an average passive income of $9,000 for David each month.
 Considering that his podcast caters to a very narrow niche, this not bad at all.

-David learned that the reasons why only a small percentage of his audience reached out to him were because they assumed that he was too busy to write back.
-When he did, he not only proved that he was a real person.
-The ones that he replied to became more confident about him and were more willing to sign up and pay the fee on his membership site.
+David learned that one reason only a small percentage of his audience reached out to him was because they assumed he was too busy to write back.
+When he did, he not only proved that he was a real person, it also made them trust him all the more.

-More than just learning their age range and income bracket, David suggests to probe and ask what is the biggest challenge that they currently face.
+Aside from finding out the age range and income bracket of his audience, David suggests to also probe and ask about the biggest challenge they are currently facing.

-People are always looking for a solution to their most pressing problems.
-If you can give them a simple solution that they can immediately apply in their lives, they will be more willing to stay and keep on renewing their membership.
+Understandably, people are always looking for solutions to their most pressing problems.
+If you can give them a simple solution that they can immediately implement, they will be more willing to stay and renew their memberships each and every time.

 Most of the things that you can now see on David’s membership site came about from him listening and paying attention to his target audience.

 For instance, when he launched his membership site, he offered three different membership levels at various prices.
-He immediately noticed that nearly everyone that was signing up on his membership site was choosing the highest membership level.
-That caused him to take down the other two membership levels, and then stick to just one price.
+He immediately noticed that nearly everyone signing up chose the highest membership level.
+This prompted him to get rid of the other options and offer only one choice when it comes to price.

-Three months later, he began receiving suggestions and questions from those that are interested in signing up about offering an annual plan instead of the monthly plan that he was proposing.
-Today, if you will visit his site, you will see that potential members can now choose between a monthly or an annual membership.
+Three months later, he began receiving suggestions and questions from those who are interested to sign up.
+One of the suggestions was to offer an annual plan instead of the usual monthly plan he offers.
+Today, if you will visit his site, you will see that potential members can now choose between a monthly or annual membership.

-Because David was a podcaster, it was only natural that he would be creating accompanying podcast episodes for his members to listen.
-At the same time, he also knew that his members don’t want to go through the hassle of typing in their password just to hear these recordings.
+Because David was a podcaster, it was only natural that he would create accompanying podcast episodes for his members to listen to.
+At the same time, he also knew that his members don’t want to go through all the hassle of typing in their passwords just to hear the podcasts.

-That prompted him to set up a premium version of his podcast.
-While anyone can find this when they search for it, they can only subscribe and listen to all the episodes if they are a paid member.
-Many people signed up for his membership site just so that they can have access to this podcast.
+The discovery prompted him to set up a premium version of his podcast.
+While anyone can find this when they search for it, they can only subscribe and listen to all the episodes if they are a paying member.
+Many people signed up for his membership site just so that they can have access to the episodes..

 Watch the Full Video here:

-What steps have you taken or plan to take to make money podcasting?
+How do you intend to monetize your podcast?
 Is setting up a membership program one of them?
 Let us know in the comments below.